-- 4.1.2.1 Only Forensic Biology personnel will have access to the CODIS office.
-When a biology staff member is not present, the office will be secured by closing and locking the door. - 4.1.2.2 Only the CODIS State Administrator, designated Forensic Biology staff and CJIS personnel will have access to the CODIS Server. - 4.1.2.3 A differential backup of the CODIS server will be performed each weekday.
-A full backup will be performed once weekly with the backup tape being stored off-site.
-At any given time, one month of data will be stored offsite. - 4.1.2.4 Only Forensic Biology personnel that have gone through the NDIS application and approval process will have user-names and passwords for CODIS. - 4.1.2.5 CODIS users must log in each time they use CODIS and log out prior to leaving the CODIS Workstation. - 4.1.2.6 DNA Tracker, the convicted offender sample-tracking database, resides on the ISP intranet and is accessible only to personnel designated by the Biology/DNA Supervisor. - 4.1.2.7 Personal and identifying information on convicted offenders (hard and electronic/DNA Tracker copies) are stored separately from the DNA profile (CODIS) obtained.
-The DNA profiles are directly associated only with a unique Idaho Convicted Offender ID number, assigned by DNA Tracker upon sample entry.
+- 4.1.2.1 Only personnel authorized by the DNA Technical Lead and CODIS State Administrator will have access to the CODIS office.
+When an authorized staff member is not present, the office will be secured by closing and locking the door. - 4.1.2.2 Only the CODIS State Administrator, Alternate CODIS State Administrator, and designated IT personnel will have login access to the CODIS Server. - 4.1.2.3 A full backup of the CODIS server will be performed nightly.
+Data will be kept onsite for 100 days and offsite for 365 days. - 4.1.2.4 Only Forensic Biology personnel that have gone through the NDIS application and approval process will have user-names and passwords for CODIS. - 4.1.2.5 CODIS users must log in each time they use CODIS and log out prior to leaving the CODIS Workstation.